MCDReforged/MCDReforged/docs/source/configure.md

 Example:

-In this example the custom handler class is `my.custom.handler` and the class is `MyHandler`

 ```yaml
 custom_handlers:
 - my.custom.handler.MyHandler
 ```

+In this example the custom handler package path is `my.custom.handler` and the class is name `MyHandler`

 #### debug